-(20.04) SUICIDE PREVENTION
+21.4 SUICIDE PREVENTION

 - (a) Close Supervision is reserved for a youth who is not actively suicidal but expresses suicidal ideations and/or has a recent prior history of self destructive behavior and would be considered a low risk for suicide.
-Close supervision requires regular, documented, physical observation of the youth by staff or members of the medical staff at intervals not to exceed fifteen (15) ten (10) minutes on an irregular schedule.
+Close supervision requires regular, documented, physical observation of the youth by staff or members of the medical staff at intervals not to exceed ten (10) minutes.
 A written directive by each agency shall address "close supervision" as for placement, participation, and removal. - (b) Direct Observation is reserved for a youth who is actively suicidal, either by threatening or engaging in self-injury and would be considered a high risk for suicide.
-Direct supervision requires the youth to be observed by a staff member on a continuous, uninterrupted basis with documented fifteen (15) ten (10) minutes checks on an irregular schedule.
+Direct supervision requires the youth to be observed by a staff member on a continuous, uninterrupted basis with documented ten (10) minutes checks.

 A written directive by each agency shall address "direct observation" as for placement, participation, and removal.

-(20.05) CASE-RECORD MANAGEMENT
+21.5 CASE-RECORD MANAGEMENT